 I highly recommend that anyone looking to lose weight read Eat Fat Lose Fat by Mary Enig and Sally Fallon.
 I have the book just as a resource and it is tremendous.
 Mind blowing stuff really.
 It’s a short read and if you are going to change your nutritional lifestyle, the weight loss plans seem real easy to follow and are designed to fit into “real life.”
 I would not classify this as a diet at all.
 It is a lifestyle change that pretty much anyone should be able to stick with if motivated and truly interested in better health.
 This book will also address lowering cholesterol.

-You can also check out my post on coconut oil and weight loss here.
+You can also check out my post on coconut oil and healthy weight here.

 There are sooooooooo many ways that you can get your daily quota of coconut oil.
 Here are a few of my favorites: